knope-dev/knope/docs/src/content/docs/reference/Config File/packages.md

 ## `scopes`

-An array of string of conventional commit scopes that should be considered for the package.
+An array of conventional commit scopes that Knope should consider for the package.
-If not defined, _all_ scopes will be considered.
+If not defined, Knope will consider _all_ scopes.
 Commits with no scope are always considered.

 ```toml title="knope.toml"